tegonal/Lasius/README.md

 We suggest you use a `.env` file and save it in the same directory as the `docker-compose.yml` for build dependent configuration and edit all other variables in the `docker-compose.yml` file directly if they are not dependent on CI/CD variables.

+Authentication providers need to be configured in the frontend environment configuration and in the backend `lasius.security.external-issuers` configuration.
+Please have a look at the `conf/dev.conf` to get an idea how to enable with [GitLab](https://gitlab.com), [GitHub](https://github.com) or a custom [Keycloak](https://keycloak.org) instance.

 ## Dev Environment

 To bring up a local dev Environment please install: